...Meanwhile: Release and reception

 By the time the album was completed and ready to release there had been changes at Polydor and the new regime did not believe it would be a hit, and spent very little to promote it.
 In a hospital radio interview in 1993, Gouldman said, "Polydor spent £750,000 to make it and £7,500 to promote it."

 The album narrowly missed the Top 75 album chart in the UK (though it made No.66 in the Network chart – an alternative to the official chart).
 Two singles were released from the album.
 The first was "Woman in Love" backed with the non-album track "Man with a Mission".
 The single included the album version of the track rather than the single edit that was issued to radio.
+It reached No.110 in the UK singles chart selling less than 2,000 copies.
 The second single, "Welcome to Paradise", a favourite of both Stewart and Gouldman, followed and included the album version of the title track, with two further non-album tracks, "Don't" and "Lost in Love".
-Both singles failed to chart.

 Stewart and Gouldman said that there were additional songs planned as singles from ...Meanwhile.
 Gouldman was interviewed by Mark Wardle on Tarka Radio – a hospital radio station – in 1993 and said that "Don't Break the Promises" would have been the third single, and then "The Stars Didn't Show" and "Wonderland" as fourth and fifth possible singles.
 Due to the lack of success of the first two singles, these were cancelled.
 The album was not released in the US.

 Later that year, Polydor, which the band had signed a five-album deal with, did not take up its option and dropped the band.

 The album was reissued in 2008 with single edits and B-sides as bonus tracks.